 - Pay your monthly debt balances in full.
 Keep your balances low by paying as much debt as you can.
 When you settle your outstanding debt immediately, you can also save some money.

 - Don’t open or apply for new credit lines.
-New loan or credit applications can hurt your credit score, so don’t apply for a new one at least six months after getting your car loan.
+New loans or credit applications can hurt your credit score, so don’t apply for a new one at least six months after getting your car loan.

 - Dispute any errors on your credit report.
 Some records can stay up to 7 years on your credit history based on the statute of limitations, but you can remove them early by requesting corrections with the three national credit bureaus.
 Visit Experian, TransUnion, and Equifax websites to request your free copy of the credit report.